wp-plugins/woocommerce-loyal-customer/readme.txt

 == Changelog ==

 = 1.2 =
-* Added more versions for compatibility.
+* Fixed Asc/Desc bug.
 Color codes updated.
+Added more versions for compatibility.

 = 1.1 =
 * Updated to work with WooCommerce 2.3.7 and Wordpress 4.1